Yusuff14/FordGoBike---Communicate_Data_Findings/README.md

 ## Key Insights for Presentation

-The following amongst others are the Insights for this [Slideshow Presentation](https://yusuff14.github.io/communicate_fordgobike_findings.github.io/);
+The following amongst others are the Insights generated in this [Slideshow](https://yusuff14.github.io/communicate_fordgobike_findings.github.io/);

 > The first insight involves age distribution as well as trip duration of the users of which both are skewed to the right.